iamrecursion/absol/notes/language_features_design_notes.md

 - uint64: An unsigned 64-bit integer type.
 - float: An IEEE 754 32-bit floating-point number.
 - double: An IEEE 754 64-bit floating-point number.
+- integral: For any integral type.
+- floating: For any FP type.
+- number: For any of the numeric types imported by this feature.

 **Non-Terminals:**
 - `<natural>`